JohnSchroeder99/MarketFree/README.md

 # MarketFree
-Applicatoin for privatized free market transactions
+Application for privatized free market transactions
 # This application specializes in providing the platform for peer to peer transactions
 # This application works through a pub sub architecture that is reliant on personalized security keys for transactions
 # This application needs a flexible UI that is simplified